acl-org/reviewer-paper-matching/README.md

     python suggest_to_text.py < scratch/assignments.jsonl | tee scratch/assignments.txt

-**Step 4:** If you want to turn these into START format to re-enter them into START, you can run the following command:
+#### Step 5: If you want to turn these into START format to re-enter them into START, you can run the
+following command:

     python softconf_package.py \